 We comfort the grieving and the wounded.

-And we heard for the entire community of Parkland, Florida that is now in shock and pain and searching for answers.
+And we hurt for the entire community of Parkland, Florida that is now in shock and pain and searching for answers.

-Soon after the shooter, I spoke with Governor Scott to convey our deepest sympathies to the people of Florida and our determination to assist in any way that we can.
+Soon after the shooting, I spoke with Governor Scott to convey our deepest sympathies to the people of Florida and our determination to assist in any way that we can.

 I also spoke with Florida Attorney General Pam Bondi and Broward County Sheriff Scott Israel.

-I'm making plans to visit Parkland, to meet with families and local officials, and to continue coordinating the federal response.
+I'm making plans to visit Parkland, to meet with families and local officials, and to continue coordinating the federal response in these moments of heartache and darkness.

 I have heard your prayer and seen your tears.